 - 1. Any animal sold through the County Fair Livestock sale will be ineligible for further 4-H Exhibition. - 2.
-Premium buyer will always have the first option to by livestock sold in the youth premium sale at premium plus floor price.
-No member can designate their animal as "premium only". - 3.
+The sale will be "premium only," but arrangements can be made for premium buyers to purchase livestock for custom processing, ideally before the sale. - 3.
 Beef, sheep, goats designated for sale must be signed up by 8:00 a.m.
 Saturday.
 Swine Livestock Sale Sign- up immediately following Swine show.
 Late sign-ups will be considered white-ribbon animals and be placed at the bottom of the sale order for that species. - 4.
 Members wishing to participate in the livestock premium auction must be present to sell their animal. - 5.
 A member may sell only one market animal -- beef, sheep, swine or meat goat through the premium auction. - 6.
 Youth who have participated in another County's Premium Sale may not participate in the Pottawatomie County Premium Sale.

-⇔FFA CARCASS CONTEST ⇔FFA
+\$FFA CARCASS CONTEST \$FFA

 - 1. All market steers and market heifers are eligible for the carcass contest, provided that they are harvested at the designated plant for all county fair market animals (currently Tyson in Dakota City, Nebraska) - 2.
 Market steers and heifers must be exhibited at the Pottawatomie County Fair. - 3.
-Determination of the winning carcass shall be made by the following.

-a. the animal with the highest carcass value per hundredweight as shown by the kill sheet from the plant.b.
+Determination of the winning carcass shall be made by the following. - a. the animal with the highest carcass value per hundredweight as shown by the kill sheet from the plant. - b.
 In case of a tie in price, the tie breaker shall be the animal with the higher hot carcass weight, with the heavier weight of carcass favored.
-The second tie-breaker shall be the average daily gain from county weigh-in until county fair.

-4. All livestock Beef, Sheep, Swine, Meat/Dairy Goat must be in place by 9:00 a.m.
+The second tie-breaker shall be the average daily gain from county weigh-in until county fair. - 4.
+All livestock Beef, Sheep, Swine, Meat/Dairy Goat must be in place by 9:00 a.m.
 Thursday.